Resources on COVID-19 for the Behavioral Health Workforce

 - Telehealth Learning and Consultation (TLC) Tuesdays.
-This weekly online series for providers who are unfamiliar with telehealth launches March 31, 2020, and continues through the end of April 2020.
-You must register separately for each TLC Tuesdays session.
-While filling out the registration form, you will prompted to submit any questions you might have.
+This weekly online series for providers who are unfamiliar with telehealth launched March 31, 2020, and continued through the end of April 2020.
 Technology Transfer Center (TTC) Network specialists will devote the first 20 minutes of each hour-long session to a specific topic, then address questions submitted by TTC Tuesday registrants.
-Recordings of the 20-minute presentations as well as additional resources will be posted on this page as they become available.
+Recordings of the 20-minute presentations as well as additional resources will be posted on that page as they become available.

 Developed by the APA Work Group on Telepsychiatry, this toolkit is an evolving resource for members who want to learn about the various aspects of telepsychiatry, including clinical, training, and policy considerations.
 As new topics emerge, more resources and information will be added to this toolkit.
 The toolkit covers topics from history, training, practice/clinical, reimbursement and legal issues from leading psychiatrists.